dogweather/forkful/content/en/python/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers are a set of numbers of the form `a + bi`, where `a` and `b` are real numbers, and `i` is the imaginary unit (`i^2 = -1`).
-In programming, we use them to solve problems in various domains, like electrical engineering, signal processing, and quantum computing.

 ## How to:
 Python has built-in support for complex numbers.
 Here's how you can play with them: